-In the past, clients who asked a media sales person, “Why should I buy your ad products?” also were asking the implied question, “Why should I do business with you?”
+In the past, clients who asked a media sales person, “Why should I buy your media tools?” also were asking the implied question, “Why should I do business with you?”

 The inverse was also true.
-A client who asked, “Why should I do business with you?” implied, “Why should I buy your ad products?”
+A client who asked, “Why should I do business with you?” implied, “Why should I buy your media tools?”

 These two questions have been inseparable because media sales people and their inventory have always been a package deal.
 But that’s changing.
 Technology has given marketers, sponsors, and their advertising agencies the power to self-serve when they purchase media, which has the immediate effect of separating these two questions.

-The new reality is that a client who asks, “Why should I purchase your ad products?” will not necessarily mean, “Why should I do business with you?”
+The new reality is that a client who asks, “Why should I purchase your media tools?” will not necessarily mean, “Why should I do business with you?”

 Indeed, anyone with the right software can sit in his kitchen in Seattle and purchase media across the country in New York or in his hometown of Seattle without ever speaking to a single sales person.